rborkoto/sample-voting-app/datadog-implementation/readme.md

 - Datadog Sandbox Account & Access: Valid Datadog organization with admin or integration privileges
 - API & Application Keys: Generated API key for data ingestion and application key for dashboards/monitors
 - Deploy the sample voting app
+- Generate traffic manually or you can use Datadog Synthetic test to intiate tests if your hosted app URL can be accessed via public internet.

 ⸻